boolean-uk/js-bobs-bagels-beige/src/domain-model.md

 So that I can record more sales
 I’d like to create baskets with larger capacity when I need to.

-As a member of the public
+DONE - As a member of the public
 So that I can maintain my sanity
 I'd like to know if I try to remove an item that doesn't exist in my basket.

 # Part 3
-As a member of the public,
+DONE - As a member of the public,
 So that I can know how much my bagels are,
 I’d like to see the price of each item before I add it to my basket.

-As a member of the public,
+DONE - As a member of the public,
 So that I can prepare to pay
 When I go to checkout I'd like to know the total sum of the bagels in my basket